What is a “Breach of Trust”?

 Be aware that this deadline may be shortened to 180 days if the trustee provides an accounting that sets forth this deadline.

 If a breach of trust has occurred, what can the beneficiaries ask the court to do in order to remedy the harm done?
 If you sue the trustee and the case prevails in court, most judges will take one or more of the following actions:

 - Removal/Replacement of Trustee: The judge may remove the trustee from their position or replace them with someone else.

 - Surcharge: The court may order a reduction in the amount of the trustee’s fee or their share of the inheritance if they’re also a beneficiary.
 This surcharge reflects the amount the court determines that the trustee lost or mismanaged.

 - Money Judgment: When there is no way to recover the actual assets or funds from the trustee’s fee or inheritance, the court may issue a judgment against the trustee.
 The trustee must then compensate the trust out of their own personal assets.

 Taking the First Step

-If you suspect that a trustee has committed a breach of trust, you should immediately seek the counsel of an experienced trust litigation attorney.
-They can help you analyze the facts, tell you if you have a case and how strong your case is, and lead you through the complex process of a litigated matter.
+If you suspect that a trustee has committed a breach of trust, you should immediately seek legal advice from an experienced trust litigation attorney.
+They can help you analyze the facts, tell you if you have a case and how strong your case is, and lead you through the complex process of a litigated legal matter.

 If you have any questions about a breach of trust, feel free to contact our office.